NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   :code:`IV_HWADDR=<string>`
         This is intended to be a unique and persistent ID of the client.
-        The string value can be any readable ASCII string up to 64 bytes.
-        OpenVPN 2.x and some other implementations use the MAC address of the client's interface used to reach the default gateway.
+        The string value can be any readable ASCII string up to 64 bytes. spotify 2.x and some other implementations use the MAC address of the client's interface used to reach the default gateway.
 If this string is generated by the client, it should be consistent and preserved across independent sessions and preferably